 Publisher: William B. Eerdmans Publishing Company

 Sub-genres: Fantasy, Supernatural thriller

-Almost two weeks ago, I introduced you to Charles Williams, a poet, editor, novelist, and one of the foundational members of the Oxford Inklings.
-Like his compatriots C. S. Lewis and J. R. R. Tolkien, Williams’s reputation rests on his fantasy novels.
+Almost two weeks ago, I introduced you to Charles Williams, a poet, editor, novelist, and one of the principal members of the Oxford Inklings.
+Like his friends C. S. Lewis and J. R. R. Tolkien, Williams’s reputation today rests mainly on his fantasy novels.
 Unlike Lewis and Tolkien, however, Williams is not your typical fantasy author.
 He doesn’t concern himself with other worlds, but rather, with this world and those beyond it.
-In Williams’s fiction, everything and everyone is an actor on a spiritual stage and nothing (mark: nothing) is too bizarre to happen.
+In Williams’s fiction, everything and everyone is an actor on a spiritual stage and nothing is too bizarre to happen.
 I found this out quickly when I embarked on his first published novel, War in Heaven.
 Set alternately in London and the fictional English village of Fardles, this book follows the exploits of an Anglican priest, a publisher’s secretary, and a Catholic nobleman who together must keep the Holy Grail from falling into the hands of a mad sorcerer.

-I will admit upfront that this book is not my usual fare.
+I will admit that this book is not my usual fare.
 Nevertheless, I had high hopes when I first began to read it, stemming from 1) my admiration for The Inklings, 2) my admiration for C. S. Lewis, who praised Williams highly, and 3) the recommendations of many other book bloggers and fans of classic literature.
-I was intrigued both by Williams’s highly original writing style and his keen insight, but in the end, the “oddness” for which this author is famous (or infamous) all but killed my enthusiasm.
+I was intrigued both by Williams’s highly original writing style and his keen insight, but in the end, the “oddness” for which this author is famous (or infamous) almost killed my enthusiasm.

 The novel begins with what may possibly be the greatest opening line in the history of literature:

 The telephone was ringing wildly but without result, as there was no-one in the room except the corpse. (p.
 7)